hellinger04/monadic/docs/design.md

 these sub-classes.
 This way, we can define the constructor and getter functionality in the parent class, without repeating this code throughout the sub-classes.

-Keep It Simple Stupid (KISS): This principle states that we shouldn't worry about designing code if we can simply use a pre-written library, reducing the amount of work and complexity required to implement the project.
-For our code, we decided it would be simplest not to implement a web code typing app ourselves, and that we could probably just find one online to use with our program.
+Keep It Simple Stupid (KISS): This principle states that we shouldn't worry about designing code if it's not necessary, especially if writing this code makes the program much more complex for no good reason.
+At first, we were deliberating adding a Pet class to the codebase, which would allow Users to customize their own Pet for their profile.
+When thinking about the KISS principle, we decided against including this feature, as it would add a lot of complexity to the project without providing too much importance.

 ## Design Patterns